ZacharyWesterman/paisley/docs/type-casting.md

 - true and false - convert to `"1"` and `"0"` respectively.
 - numbers - convert to the usual decimal text representation.
 - arrays - for historical reasons, arrays are cast to space-delimited strings, e.g. `("a",123,"b")` is converted to `"a 123 b"`.
-- objects - for historical reasons, objects' values and keys are cast to space delimited strings, e.g. `{"a" => 1, "b" => 2}` is converted to `"a 1 b 2"`
+- objects - for historical reasons, objects' values and keys are cast to space-delimited strings, e.g. `{"a" => 1, "b" => 2}` is converted to `"a 1 b 2"`

 ### Casting to numbers

-- null - converts to zero
+- null - converts to zero.
 - true and false - convert to `1` and `0` respectively.
 - strings - convert to zero if not numeric, otherwise are converted using the usual decimal text representation.
 - arrays - always convert to zero.